-Johanna is responsible for studio operations, process development, growth and team management.
+Johanna is responsible for finance, studio operations, process development, growth and team management.
 She joined Sproing in 2003 and worked as a Project Manager and Development Director before assuming her current role in 2011.
 Johanna studied at FH Salzburg and holds an MBA in Entrepreneurship.

 Tanja is the assistant to Johanna and Harald and our Head of Administration responsible for questions related to the managing directors or the company.

 Peter is responsible for presenting our ideas to our clients and is a direct link to our upper management.